chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/QuantumRNG-main/README.md

-# SyntheticRNG - QRNG as a service prototypes
+# SyntheticRBG - QRNG as a service prototypes

 ![QRNG](QRNG.png)